-But, never fear.
-If you're ready to take the jump, we've got you covered when it comes to this cool fusion.
-Keep scrolling for the ultimate guide to the purple balayage trend, plus we've included some hair inspiration photos, too.
+But, never fear: If you're ready to take the jump, we've got you covered when it comes to this cool fusion.
+Keep scrolling for the ultimate guide to the purple balayage trend, plus some hair inspiration photos, too.

-How to Pronounce Purple Balayage: Balayage is pronounced bah-lee-ahge.
+How to pronounce it: Balayage is pronounced bah-lee-ahge.

-Choosing a Shade: Look for grey/ash lilac tones.
-Someone with cool undertones can wear all violets, Dosso says.
-Whereas someone with warmer undertones can wear warmer tones of the violet spectrum, like lilac.
+Choosing a shade: Look for grey or ash lilac tones.
+Someone with cool undertones can wear all violets, Dosso says, whereas someone with warmer undertones can wear warmer tones of the violet spectrum, like lilac.

-Maintenance Level: Keeping a purple tone is high maintenance, but balayage is more low maintenance only needing touchup every six months according to Dosso.
-Toning hair or going for a glossing treatment (or trying an at-home gloss) is a matter of preference though she suggests doing so every few weeks to maintain the purple color.
+Maintenance level: Keeping a purple tone is high-maintenance, but balayage is more low-maintenance, only needing touchups every six months, according to Dosso.
+Toning hair or going for a glossing treatment (or trying an at-home gloss) is a matter of preference, though she suggests doing so every few weeks to maintain the purple color.

-Price: Typical coloring starts at $200, but depends on the salon.
+Price: Typical coloring starts at $200, but it depends on the salon.

 Royal Purple Balayage

-Ashlyn at Salon 5th Ave in Arkansas City, KS really has the purple balayage trend down.
+Ashlyn at Salon 5th Ave in Arkansas City, Kansas, really has the purple balayage trend down.
 With a vivacious mix of deep and lighter purples on a naturally dark base, these waves look like pure royalty.
-The colors used, Royal Purple ($16) & Admiral Navy ($21) by Matrix clearly backs this up.
+The Matrix colors used, Royal Purple ($16) and Admiral Navy ($21), clearly back this up.

 Shiny Purple Waves

-Dosso says purple balayage turns out best on a medium-light brown natural base.
-These shiny purple waves, which almost seem to glow in color, offer a prime example—you can even see how the natural base sharpens those vivid purples tones.
+Dosso says purple balayage turns out best on a medium-to-light brown natural base.
+These shiny purple waves, which almost seem to glow in color, offer a prime example—you can even see how the natural base sharpens those vivid purple tones.

 Silvery Purple Lob

 It's all about personal style.
 This lob takes a more understated approach to the trend with subtle silver and lilac hues.
-The expertly blended look almost second-guessing the true shade here.
+The expertly blended look has us almost second-guessing the true shade here.

 Cool Purple and Warm Blue

-Because this style has to be pre-lightened, make sure to stock up on extra moisturizing masks and treatments per Denn's advice, but don't forget about oils as well.
-Natural strains of argan oil, coconut oil, and jojoba oil offer amazing hydrating properties to keep hair soft and strong.
+Because this style has to be pre-lightened, make sure to stock up on extra moisturizing masks and treatments per Denn's advice, but don't forget about oils, as well.
+Coconut oil, and jojoba oil offer amazing hydrating properties to keep hair soft and strong.

 Purple to Silver Waves

-Luckily, this color tends to be universally flattering.
+Luckily, purple balayage tends to work on everyone.
 Instead of working with certain undertones every time, Dosso thinks it's more a matter of personality.
-Like with these long, purple to silver waves, it takes confidence to be able to rock a bold color.
+Like with these long, purple-to-silver waves, it takes confidence to be able to rock a bold color.

-Traditional ombre goes from dark to light like with this low-maintenance cut by Gracie Kundra at Evolve Salon and Spa.
+Traditional ombré goes from dark to light, like with this low-maintenance look by Gracie Kundra at Evolve Salon and Spa.

 The colors used here would do well with a glossing treatment every few weeks to maintain the color.
-Denn recommends also using a silvery shampoo like Pro: Voke Touch of Silver ($6), which is great for maintaining the ash tones,” she says.
+Denn recommends also using a silvery shampoo like Pro: Voke Touch of Silver ($6), which she says is great for maintaining the ash tones.

 Fading to Silver

-This dark to light ombre begins in a deeper purple before fading to a silvery lilac for a super pretty look you can maintain color at home to a certain degree.
-Look for color enhancing glosses and temporary tints, but the only way to truly keep the bright color is through redying strands.
+This dark-to-light ombré begins in a deeper purple before fading to a silvery lilac for a super pretty look you can maintain at home to a certain degree.
+Look for color-enhancing glosses and temporary tints, but know the only way to truly keep the brightest color is through re-dying strands.

 Moisturized, Healthy Curls

-When it comes to curly hair, it's important to keep curls moisturized especially when they're a vibrant sunset purple like here.
-Dosso recommends Olaplex treatments at least once a week to keep hair healthy as it "works to rebuild the injured disulfide bonds, which will ultimately leave you with healthy, shiny hair," she says.
+When it comes to curly hair, it's important to keep curls moisturized, especially when they're a vibrant sunset purple like here.
+Dosso recommends Olaplex treatments at least once a week to keep hair healthy, as the product "works to rebuild the injured disulfide bonds, which will ultimately leave you with healthy, shiny hair," she says.

 Vibrant Violet Lengths

-These long flowing waves are a stunning violet hue and also incorporate a few natural undertones.
-With such vivid colo, Denn recommends using a Crazy Color Conditioning Shampoo ($12), which will help boost the shade as it begins to fade.
-Though, be careful of using these all over if you’re blonde, as it’ll alter the color of your hair overall.
+These long, flowing waves are a stunning violet hue and also incorporate a few natural undertones.
+With such vivid color, Denn recommends using a Crazy Color Conditioning Shampoo ($12), which will help boost the shade as it begins to fade.
+Be careful of using these all over if you’re blonde, though, as it’ll alter the color of your hair overall.
 She recommends only using this treatment on the sections where you want to brighten the purple to be on the safe side.